 If you are not receiving email or phone calls from your school and the district, please contact the school office to provide or update your contact information.
 Having the correct information in PowerSchool is critical to receiving calls and emails from the school via School Messenger.

-CCPS has developed a COVID-19 Case Response Plan to address a suspected or positive case of COVID-19 in any of our schools.
+The CCPS COVID-19 Case Response Plan details protocols for a suspected or positive case of COVID-19 in any of our buildings.

-Caroline is committed to supporting families and meeting students’ academic and social emotional needs.
+Caroline is committed to supporting families and meeting students’ mental health and social emotional needs.
 This includes:

 - Professional Development opportunities for staff on social emotional learning and mental health supports for students